 WIDA AMS is managed by the ACCESS for ELLs test contractor, Data Recognition Corporation (DRC).
 You can order ACCESS materials, manage your student and test information, and find technology resources and testing software.

 - To obtain a new login as a Test Administrator or a School Test Coordinator, contact your District Test Coordinator.

-- New District Test Coordinators should contact DRC Customer Service create an account.
+- New District Test Coordinators should contact DRC Customer Service to create an account.